aws-samples/automated-llm-insight-discovery-framework/README.md

 ![Architecture](docs/LLM_Auto_Tag_architeccture.png)

 The data flow is as below:
-1. User upload CSV file of user feedback to S3 bucket, where the default CSV file format is `product_name,store,id,stars,title,feedback,date`.
+1. User uploads CSV file of user feedback to S3 bucket, where the default CSV file format is `product_name,store,id,stars,title,feedback,date`.
 You can find more from the [sample CSV file](docs/sample_data.csv).
 1. The S3 data event will trigger a step function.
 You can find more in the [Workflow Orchestration session](#workflow-orchestration) below.
 1. The Lambda function customer-service-dev-InvokeBedrockAndSave in step function will extract the feedback from CSV, invoke the Amazon Bedrock LLM to categorize them.
 Please find more in the [LLM and Prompt Engineering session below](#llm-and-prompt-engineering).
 1. And then save the result to RDS database.
+The RDS database has table `customer_feedback` with columns `id,product_name,store,ref_id,stars,title,feedback,label_llm,create_date,last_updated_time,label_post_processing,label_correction,execution_id`.
-1. You can then configure the Amazon Quicksight to visualize the results in RDS database.
+1. User can then configure the Amazon Quicksight to visualize the results in RDS database.
 Please find more in the [Visualization session](#visualization) below.
-1. You can see the chart dashboard of Amazon Quicksight.
+1. User can view the chart dashboard of Amazon Quicksight.

 #### Workflow Orchestration